Quantum Mechanics as a Reversible Diffusion Theory

+In other words, superposition emerges from the fact that forward and backward stochastic particles can have either spin up \textit{or} spin down, not both, and this is also true for the quantum particle.

-Now, we will find the probability of the quantum particle having spin up.
-This is equivalent to the probability of it having spin up and being located at any point in spacetime.
-Thus, we write
+Now, we should take into advantage of the fact that the quantum particle has spin up with probability $|c_1|^2$ which is equivalent to saying that it has spin up at whichever point in spacetime with probability $|c_1|^2$.
+Mathematically, we can write